stonyyi/cine-io/development/heroku_documentation.md

 publisher.start();
 ```

-### 3. Play a live stream
+### Play a live stream
-*Location: Web Client*

-Using the JS SDK, you'll need to pass you project's *public key* to the client.
-To play a stream using the JS SDK, you only need to send out the stream `id`.
-Only serve the stream `id` to users who have permission to view a stream.
-For example, in our aforementioned "virtual classroom" application, this endpoint would be useful when the current logged-in user has a "student" role.
+Using the [JS SDK](https://github.com/cine-io/js-sdk), you'll need to pass you
+project's *public key* to the client.
+To play a stream using the JS SDK, you
+only need to send out the stream `id`.
+Only serve the stream `id` to users who
+have permission to view a stream.
+For example, in our aforementioned "virtual
+classroom" application, this endpoint would be useful when the current logged-
+in user has a "student" role.

-Playing a live stream will launch the branded, open-source version of [JWPlayer](http://www.jwplayer.com/).
-If you have your own JWPlayer license, you can send it as one of the options (key: `jwPlayerKey`) to the `init()` function.
-Mobile devices will use native `<video>` elements rather than JWPlayer; this happens automatically.
+Playing a live stream will launch the branded, open-source version of
+[JWPlayer](http://www.jwplayer.com/).
+If you have your own JWPlayer license,
+you can send it as one of the options (key: `jwPlayerKey`) to the `init()`

-Example:
+function.
+Mobile devices will use native `<video>` elements rather than
+JWPlayer; this happens automatically.

 ```javascript
 var streamId = '<STREAM_ID>'